Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/8 - Surveying the landscape.md

 ## Apps

-- new apps do not touch the web
+- New apps do not touch the web
-- app-only experiences
+- App-only experiences
-- universal links on iOS
+- Universal links on iOS
-- doorslams (Medium bad example)
+- Doorslams (Medium: very bad example)

 ## Advertising, tracking, ugh

-- acct.
+- Acct.
 54% of load
-- people block ads, 21% on Mobile due to privacy concerns
+- People block ads, 21% on Mobile due to privacy concerns
-- but no advertising = monetisation issues
+  - But no advertising = monetisation issues
 - 85 cents per dollar of ad go to FB/GOOG

 ## The Web now